-The GMS700 uses Real Time Kinetic (RTK) GNSS processing to deliver highly accurate three-dimensional displacement and tilt measurements for deformation monitoring.
+The GMS700 uses Real Time Kinematic (RTK) GNSS processing to deliver highly accurate three-dimensional displacement measurements for deformation monitoring.
+The GMS700 also includes separate biaxial tilt sensors that provide tilt measurements independently of the RTK GNSS system, ensuring reliable data even when GNSS is not active.

-Real-time kinematic GPS is a type of GPS technology that uses a combination of GPS signals and a local Base Station to provide highly accurate positioning data.

-By using a local Base Station in addition to satellite signals, the RTK system can correct for any errors that may be present in the GPS data.
-This is achieved by comparing the GPS data received by the Base Station and the GPS data received by the mobile unit.
+Real-time kinematic GNSS is a type of satellite positioning technology that uses a combination of signals from multiple GNSS constellations (such as GPS, Galileo, GLONASS, BeiDou, and more) and a local Base Station to provide highly accurate positioning data.
+By using a local Base Station in addition to satellite signals, the RTK system can correct any errors that may be present in the GNSS data.
+This is achieved by comparing the GNSS data received by the Base Station and the GNSS data received by the rover.
 Any errors that are present in the data are then corrected, resulting in highly accurate positioning data.

-A GNSS RTK based monitoring system consists of one main Base Station and one or more GNSS Rover units.
+A GNSS RTK-based monitoring system consists of one main Base Station and one or more GNSS rover units.
 The Base Station is always powered and active, receiving data from as many satellites as possible.
-Rover units make periodic calculations and when active, receive satellite data as well as correction information from the base (via terrestrial radio communication).

-During the window of monitoring, the Rover(s) must be able to communicate with the same set of satellites as the Base Station, while intercepting corrections from the Base Station.

-It is advised for Rover units to be as near as possible to the Base Station since error is introduced proportional to the distance from the base (approximately +/-1mm error in displacement per km from the base).
+Rover units make periodic calculations and, when active, receive satellite data as well as correction information from the Base Station (via terrestrial radio communication).
+During the window of monitoring, the rover(s) must be able to receive information from the same set of satellites as the Base Station, while receiving corrections from the Base Station.
+It is advised for rover units to be as near as possible to the Base Station since error is introduced proportional to the distance from the base (approximately ±1mm error in displacement per km from the base).